 Lasting over one thousand years, the period of ancient Rome, with its many emperors, warriors, poets, and myths, can be tricky to understand.
-This walk is designed to give families an entry point for grappling with Roman antiquity, and thus is an excellent starting point for any Roman adventure.
+This Colosseum tour guides families through this terrain using activities and hands-on learning, and thus is an excellent starting point for any Roman adventure.

 Our Ancient Rome Discovery walk brings families into the archaeological heart of the city where we will encounter the story of Romulus and Remus, the artistic and political achievements of the emperors, and the everyday lives of ancient Roman citizens.
 Centered around the Colosseum, our emphasis is on engaging the young people in the group and helping them frame and understand key concepts about ancient Rome.
 Our docent will help us explore the construction and history of this spectacular monument and paint a vivid picture of its history by using inquiry-based learning techniques to stimulate a lively discussion.
 (For more on our approach to family learning, see our Family Program description

 If the stories of gladiators interest the group, we'll look into the Ludus Magnus: a training area for gladiators from which they would enter the Colosseum via an underground tunnel.
 This site, which we will observe from street level, offers an intriguing look into the everyday lives of the gladiators and is especially eye-opening for children.

 Lastly, we'll stroll down the via dei Fori Imperiali and touch on the Imperial Fora, a string of open piazzas, temples, and other structures built by the emperor Augustus and his successors as Rome grew and expanded during its incredible rise in the Imperial period.
 To assist you in planning your Ancient Rome tour, we have created an informative resources page - How to Tour the Colosseum and Ancient Rome, which offers helpful advice.